Skip to main content.

 • GRE is NOT required.

 • 2 letters of recommendation.
 Recommenders should document competence and leadership in professional nursing practice.
-If possible, one reference should be from a supervisor who is a professional nurse that holds a DNP and one from a nurse educator.
-Applicants will be required to provide the recommenders name and email address so we can contact the recommender for the letter of recommendation.
+One reference should be from a supervisor (professional nurse who holds a DNP preferred) and one from a nurse educator.
+An additional supervisor reference may be submitted in place of a nurse educator if needed.
+Applicants will be required to provide the recommenders name and email address so they can be contacted directly for the letter of recommendation.

 University requirements for graduate admissions